Foreign Body in the Eye

 Frequently asked questions (FAQs)

-1. How do I know if my pet has a foreign body in its eye?
+1. How do I recognize if my pet has a foreign body in its eye?

 2. Can I remove a visible foreign body from my pet’s eye myself?

-For superficial, easily visible foreign bodies, you can try to remove them by carefully rinsing with lukewarm, sterile saline solution.
-However, never use tweezers or other instruments and do not apply pressure to the eyeball.
-If you are unsure or if the foreign body is not easily removable, seek veterinary help immediately.
+In the case of superficial, easily visible foreign bodies, you can try to remove them by carefully rinsing with lukewarm, sterile saline solution.
+However, never use tweezers or other instruments and do not put pressure on the eyeball.
+In case of Uncertainty / disorientation or if the foreign body is not easy to remove, seek veterinary help immediately.

-3. How urgent is a veterinary visit if a foreign body in the eye is suspected?
+3. How urgent is a visit to the vet if a foreign body is suspected in the eye?

 A foreign body in the eye should be considered an emergency.
 The longer a foreign body remains in the eye, the greater the risk of complications such as infections or permanent damage.
 Therefore, seek veterinary help within hours if possible.